Zain-Ashfaq/tech241-Terraform/README.md

 # Terraform: A Comprehensive Guide

 Terraform, an open-source Infrastructure as Code (IaC) tool developed by HashiCorp, is a powerful tool that allows users to define and manage infrastructure resources.
-It's cloud-independent, meaning it can be used on any cloud, local, or hybrid environments, unlike AWS cloud formation, which is cloud-dependent and can only be used on AWS.
+It's cloud-independent, meaning it can be used on any cloud, local, or hybrid environments, unlike AWS cloud formation, which is cloud-dependent and can only be used on AWS. {deletedgit}

 ## Understanding Terraform